tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/操作指南/查看监控_intl_en.md

 </tr>
 <tr>
 <td>Placement In ap-shanghai (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Shanghai region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Shanghai since the last report</td>
 </tr>
 <tr>
 <td>Placement In na-siliconvalley (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Silicon Valley region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Silicon Valley since the last report</td>
 </tr>
 <tr>
 <td>Placement In na-ashburn (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Virginia region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Virginia since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-beijing (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Beijing region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Beijing since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-guangzhou (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Guangzhou region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Guangzhou since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-hongkong (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Hong Kong (China) region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Hong Kong since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-mumbai (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Mumbai region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Mumbai since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-seoul (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Seoul region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Seoul since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-tokyo (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Tokyo region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Tokyo since the last report</td>
 </tr>
 <tr>
 <td>Placement In eu-frankfurt (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Frankfurt region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Frankfurt since the last report</td>
 </tr>
 <tr>
 <td>Placement In ap-singapore (Count)</td>
-<td>Number of game server sessions that have been successfully placed in a server fleet in the Singapore region since the last report</td>
+<td>Number of game server sessions that have been successfully placed in a server fleet in Singapore since the last report</td>
 </tr>
 </tbody></table>